-If a new limitation is found in the initial screening, the zone planner will take steps to ensure that the limitation is valid, including verification of the power flow model.
-If the new limitation is within the current five-year timeframe, the zone planner will then check for potential delayability, including investigation of operating guides or other mitigation measures.
+If a new limitation is found in the initial screening, the zone planner takes steps to ensure that the limitation is valid, including verification of the power flow model.
+If the new limitation is within the current five-year time frame, the zone planner will then check for potential delayability, including investigation of operating guides or other mitigation measures.

 Cost estimates are developed for one or more solution options that effectively address the identified limitations.
 After cost information has been obtained, the zone planner initiates the project development process by completing the project request to create a provisional project.
 Finally, the project request is processed through ATC’s project approval process.

 If a previously identified limitation is found in our initial screening, the zone planner will re-verify that existing solution options address that limitation.
 If an in-service date or scope change is warranted, updated cost estimates are developed.
 The project request is then updated with the revised in-service date, cost, scope and/or justification.
 The updated project request is then resubmitted through ATC’s project approval process.

 If a previously identified limitation was not found in our screening, the zone planner will confirm the need did not appear in this assessment or any other parallel studies.
 If the need does not appear in three annual assessments the potential solution will then be removed from the project list.

 Unspecified-Network capital dollars (strategic) are defined as those potential solutions that are likely to shift into the 10-year time frame, but the exact need, solution, and schedule cannot be determined at this time.
 Unspecified-Network dollars may be needed for the following reasons.

 - Changes in generation and distribution interconnection projects.